AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-52/acsd-59366-delete-teams-with-deactivated-users-not-visible-in-the-team-list.md

 ---
 # ACSD-59366: Delete teams with deactivated users not visible in the team list

 The ACSD-59366 patch fixes the issue where an error occurs when you attempt deleting a team that contains deactivated users who are not visible in the team list.
+When you delete a team with child users or teams, regardless of their inactive status, via [!DNL GraphQL], the system now provides an informative error message that matches the UI.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/announcements/commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches) 1.1.52 is installed.
 The patch ID is ACSD-59366.
 Please note that this issue is scheduled to be fixed in Adobe Commerce 2.4.8.

 ## Affected products and versions